arnask/LogFinder/README.md

 ---

-## Getting Started
+## Getting started

 Follow the instructions below to run the app.

 ### Prerequisites

-Ensure the following are installed on your computer:
+Ensure the following are installed on your machine:

 - [.NET SDK](https://dotnet.microsoft.com/download)
 - [Docker](https://www.docker.com/get-started)

 ---

-## How to Run
+## How to run

 ### 1. Clone the repository

-Clone the repository to your local machine.
+Clone the repository to your machine.

 ```bash
 git clone https://github.com/arnask/LogFinder.git